Hamsey: Rivers and streams

 Running along the eastern boundary of the county is the River Ouse.
 The river was used extensively in the 19th century to import chalk from the Offham Chalk pits.
 The Upper Ouse Navigation was opened in 1812 and the Chalkpit Cut took barges from Offham chalk pit to the River Ouse, and two railway lines were built across the brooks.
 Up until that point wild Salmon and Sea Trout were plentiful in the river but the canalisation seems to have impacted the young Salmons' ability to use the river.
 After the collapse of the navigation in 1870 Salmon recolonised the Ouse until the hot summer of 1976 and the new weir at Buxted eliminated the last breeding group.

-The Northend Stream is on the north-south border of the Hamsey and Barcombe parishes and the Bevern Stream is on the north-south border of the Hamsey and Chailey parishes.
+The Bevern Stream is a rich and biodiverse stream on the north-south border of the Hamsey and Chailey parishes.
+It is a direct, major tributary of the Ouse (joining near Barcombe Mills).
+The North End Stream is a smaller, chalk-fed stream that flows into the Ouse (on the boundary of Hamsey and Barcombe parishes).

+The Hamsey parish is central to conservation efforts aimed at reversing local biodiversity loss, with a particular focus now on protecting the sea trout (Salmo trutta) in the River Ouse catchment.
+The Bevern and the North End Stream serve as nationally significant spawning ground and nursery for the species, which is designated as a Species of Principal Importance under the Natural Environment and Rural Communities Act 2006.

+Despite the North End Stream's importance to a keystone indicator species, the local sea trout population faces ongoing threats from habitat degradation, pollution, and proposed nearby housing developments that risk damaging critical spawning beds through siltation and runoff.
+In response, local conservation groups and authorities, including Lewes District Council, Lewes Town Council, and Hamsey Parish Council, have formally supported the Charter of Rights for the River Ouse to secure legal and environmental protections for the river and its tributaries.
+A mass trespass was held in August 2026 to raise awareness of the plight of the stream in the face of the proposed developments.